maxyou/LotusPlayerLite/_posts/2025-01-03-introduction.markdown

 #### 6. Feedback and donations

-You are welcome to provide feedback or report bugs.
+You are welcome to provide feedback or report bugs: <hyyou2010@gmail.com>.
 If you are willing to support me, it would be even better if you buy me a cup of coffee on the donation page!

 #### 7. Music recommendation

-The soothing music I like includes Buddhist Zen music, ancient styles of music from China, India, and Japan, and Nordic soul music, such as Secret Garden 1~3.
+The soothing music I like includes Buddhist Zen music, ancient styles of music from China, India, and Japan, and New Age Music, such as Secret Garden 1~3.